Ivyson/Java-Projects/README.md

 ## Responsibilities

-The Blue Print Bandits team members have divided the work as follows:
+The BluePrint Bandits team members have divided the work as follows:

     Sam and Snowyru will work on the Scientific Calculator and the Login Page.
     Chrinovic and Mandisa will work on the Calendar.